1. Using Appulate

 • This event is logged on the Activity tab of the Quote request page and on the Activity Log page of the Appulate site.

-requesting to bind a policy
+after requesting to bind

 Binding